Ayase (music producer)

 Ayase (born April 4, 1994) is a Japanese musician, singer, songwriter, and record producer.
-He is best known as a Vocaloid producer and songwriter for Yoasobi, a musical duo composed of himself and vocalist Ikura.
-He was also a vocalist of the rock band Davinci until its disbandment in 2020.
+His musical career began in 2012 as a vocalist for the rock band Davinci, which disbanded in 2020, before transitioning to the Vocaloid scene and releasing his first two EPs, Ghost City Tokyo (2019) and Mikunoyoasobi (2021), featuring Vocaloid voicebank Hatsune Miku.
+He is best known as a member of Yoasobi, a musical duo in which he serves as songwriter and vocalist Ikura.
+In 2026, Ayase released his third EP, Dialogue, which featured his own vocals.

 Early life

 Ayase was born on April 4, 1994, in Ube, Yamaguchi Prefecture, Japan.
 When he was around 3 or 4 years old, he received his first piano lessons from his grandmother, who was a music teacher.
 When he started elementary school, he received professional piano lessons at a music school.
-In his later grade school years, he also learned how to play acoustic guitar after he was given an acoustic guitar as a Christmas present.
+In later grade school, he also learned to play acoustic guitar after receiving one as a Christmas present.
 The first song he learned to play on guitar was originally written by Ringo Sheena.

 His early musical influences were Exile, Sukima Switch, Kobukuro, Radwimps, Aiko, Post Malone, Yumi Matsutoya, Mariya Takeuchi, and Toshinobu Kubota.
 He also stated that he was influenced by several rock and metal bands, such as Maximum the Hormone, Coldrain, Crossfaith, SiM, Slipknot and Bring Me the Horizon before he found the band.
 His music genre influences include '80s and '90s music, K-pop, J-pop, and folk music.

 Career

 2012–2020: Davinci

-In 2012, at age of 16, Ayase formed the rock band Davinci with classmates from high school, performing under the name Keiichirō, and he served as both the vocalist and leader of the band.
+In 2012, at age 18, Ayase formed the rock band Davinci with classmates from high school, performing as Keiichirō, and he served as both vocalist and leader.
 Due to his band activity, he later dropped out of high school, and in 2016, the band relocated to Tokyo.
 In October 2018, the band went on hiatus due to Ayase's medical treatment for peptic ulcer disease.
-Eventually, the band announced their disbandment two years later in July 2020.
+Eventually, the band announced their disbandment two years later, in July 2020.